school-Tygo-van-den-Hurk/TUe-2IPH0-Functional-Programming-2025-2026-A2/README.md

 #### [Bonus] Exercise 10: `getSolution`, `trySolution`
 Define function `getSolution` that gives back a sequence of moves that a player can take to get a solution if a starting game state has a solution.
 Also define function `trySolution`, that given the outcome of `getSolution` can try the moves and gives the game state after taking a sequence of moves.

-Note: We do not specify how this sequence of moves should look like.
-Find a suitable data type yourself that fits here.
+*Note*: We do not specify how this sequence of moves should look like.
+Define a suitable data type yourself that fits here.

-Important: Do not break previously defined functions when working on this exercise.
+*Important*: Do not break previously defined functions when working on this exercise.